Him188/kotlin-jvm-blocking-bridge/BridgeFeatures.md

 #### `TOP_LEVEL_FUNCTIONS_NOT_SUPPORTED`
 *(Since `1.1.0`)*
-Reported using `@JvmBlockingBridge` on top-level functions (as there isn't a way to hack into the file-class codegen).

-**Note**:
 Codegen extensions for top-level functions are not available in the old JVM backend.
 The compiler plugin generate bridges for top-level functions only if using IR backend, otherwise, an error `TOP_LEVEL_FUNCTIONS_NOT_SUPPORTED` will be reported.

-However, the IDE plugin cannot decide which compiler backend is currently in use, so the error `TOP_LEVEL_FUNCTIONS_NOT_SUPPORTED` is always reported by the IDE.

-If you use IR backend, you can suppress this error by adding `@Suppress("TOP_LEVEL_FUNCTIONS_NOT_SUPPORTED")`.
-If you use JVM backend, you may change the way designing your API.

 ### Warnings